Chandrakumari

-Chandrakumari was a 2018-2019 Indian Tamil-language television historical drama and soap opera replacing Vani rani serial and its jointly directed by popular film director Suresh Krissna and O N Rathnam and co-produced by Sun Entertainment and Radaan Mediaworks which premiered on Sun TV from 10 December 2018 to 1 June 2019 for 144 episodes.
-The soap opera features veteran film actress Viji Chandrasekhar playing the lead role while Uma Riyaz Khan, Bhanu, Venu Arvind and Devipriya play pivotal roles.
+Chandrakumari is an Indian Tamil-language television historical drama and soap opera, replacing the serial Vani Rani.
+It was directed by Suresh Krissna and O. N. Rathnam under the Sun Entertainment and Radaan Mediaworks banners.
+It premiered on Sun TV from 10 December 2018 to 1 June 2019 with 144 episodes.
+The soap opera features Viji Chandrasekhar playing the lead role while Uma Riyaz Khan, Muktha, Venu Arvind and Devipriya play pivotal roles.
 The sets for the shooting were established in Chennai and Mumbai.
 The plot of the serial is based on the ancient queen Chandrakumari and on the actual ancient historical story.
 The first day's episode was extended to one hour instead of a normal 28 minutes schedule and it became Sun TV, Gemini TV and Surya TV's first serial to have its opening episode for one hour.
 This serial portrays Radhika in a historical role.

 Plot

 The story takes place in two periods—past and present.

 The story begins on Anjali (Bhanu) who is an archaeologist.
 She is searching for the life history of Chandrakumari (Queen of Chandravamsam), the queen of Mangalapuri.
 She was involved in the excavation of present-day Mangalapuri.
 Once she excavates an idol of Ellaiyaman, an old man warns her and her team that the idol will bring evil to the world now that it is dug out.
 Once Anjali visits the forest, she finds an ancient script of Chandrakumari.
 After taking the script, an evil fly comes out in the overflowing blood.
 The evil fly later chases and attacks her.
 She ran to a temple in which she escapes from the fly.
 Later, at the office, her professor narrates the story of Chandrakumari seeing the ancient book.